Author: Rachele Carmona

 Book Report No. 2: The Secret Lives of Color, by Kassia St. Clair

 2544 words // 13min read time Hello, fellow creative!
 Today, I’m going to share a book review/report with you.
 I look forward to sharing many titles in these reports and connecting them to my Creative Journey Series.
 I believe as creatives it is so important for us to study the works of others, and use the creative tools that other artists have provided.
 Seeing the field of art through many perspectives and lenses is crucial to growing ourselves as artists.
 Whether you purchase these books second-hand, or check them out from a library, I can say that I recommend perusing them, taking them in, and processing their contents.
 Sometimes I will review a book that is written by an author who means to help us with our art, and sometimes I will review a curated art book that has a few editors and focuses on the artworks of a certain artist.
 In both cases, there is something to be learned and inspiration to be gathered.
-Without further ado, I present: The Secret Lives of Color, …
+Also check out the accompanying free crochet pattern: Color Story …

 The Creative Journey, Part 2 of 12: Imitation as a Creative Superpower